 Application requirements include applicant contact information, acres of cover crops seeded, farm, tract, common land unit (CLU)/Field #, and legal description of fields/acres seeded to cover crops in fall 2020.
 This information can be found on individual participants federal "Report of Commodities" form (FSA-578).
 It is highly recommended to reference the FSA-578 form for those interested in applying for this program.
 Applicants must submit the FSA-578 with their application.
 The premium reduction will be applied based on the acreage report you file for federal crop insurance.
 Ensuring the field designations match is mandatory to receiving the premium discount.

 Applications and FSA-578 forms should be sent to Annette Manusevich at firstname.lastname@example.org.
-The deadline to apply is March 15, 2021.
+The application period is now closed.